 Is there a particular ingredient that is particularly elusive or sought after?
 Something that you’re always happy to see?

-You’re cooking some of the country’s best food while entirely remaining true to yourself, how do you avoid getting caught up in the ‘hype’ of the culinary industry?
+You’re cooking some of the world’s, best food while entirely remaining true to yourself, how do you avoid getting caught up in the ‘hype’ of the culinary industry?

-(That’s a generous compliment – thank you).
-As in most creative industries I think it’s important to keep up, to stay informed, to find inspiration… but to not be consumed by it all.
+Kobus van der Merwe: (That’s a generous compliment – thank you).
+As in most creative industries, I think it’s important to keep up, to stay informed, to find inspiration… but to not be consumed by it all.
 Also, never take yourself too seriously.

 We’re guessing that your style of food resonates with people who understand your concept – have you come up against those who just don’t get it?
 How do you handle that?

-This style of food is definitely not everybody’s cup of tea – when guests book we make sure that they know what to expect.
-As long as people keep an open mind and are willing to try new things, it’s mostly smooth sailing.
-When serving unfamiliar ingredients, one should never compromise the deliciousness factor.
+Kobus van der Merwe: This style of food is definitely not everybody’s cup of tea – when guests book we make sure that they know what to expect.

 How do you think chefs can encourage the diners to take an interest and be more aware of what they are eating?